 The TAR Scorecard gathers data from different sources to present a broader, comprehensive view of the overall real estate-housing and development market.
 The objective is to identify emerging trends in various subsectors.
 Viewed separately, these subsectors may not appear to be interrelated.
 But over time, the data ultimately converges to affect the performance of the entire market.

 For the first time, C&W | PICOR Commercial Real Estate has partnered with The CoStar Group to deliver a "State of the Tucson Market" webinar, which will include perspectives from leaders of each commercial division and include the Sonora, Mexico border region.

-Topics: Tucson, Industrial, Sonora Mexico, Commercial real estate, Economic development, Investment property, Absorption, Market trends, Vacancy, Lease rates, Warehouse, Leasing, Development, Office, Retail, Apartments, Multifamily
+Topics: Tucson, Commercial real estate, Office, Retail, Industrial, Investment property, Sonora Mexico, Leasing, Absorption, Market trends, Economic development, Apartments, Multifamily, Vacancy, Lease rates, Warehouse, Development

 It's hard to name a costlier problem for Tucson property owners than copper theft and the destruction of property to obtain copper and other metals for scrap value.
 A dedicated coalition has come together to find solutions and take action on the issue of metal theft in the region.